It seems like we’re hearing a lot about bacteria these days. And for good reason.

 If you can, it’s best to choose a probiotic specifically designed with kids in mind.
 And I’m not referring to those sugary, probiotic gummy snacks, either.
 Did you know that most probiotics for kids (liquids, powders, gummies, chewables) don’t have much of a chance of surviving the harsh, acidic environment of the stomach?
 It’s one reason many probiotics on the market are simply ineffective.

 That’s why we created our PRO-Kids formula - it’s actually the first ingestible probiotic for children.
-It’s a teeny-tiny micropearl, so even children as young as 4 can easily swallow them.
-They’re also made with two patented technologies, LiveBac and BIO-Tract, that help ensure your probiotics have a long shelf-life (with zero refrigeration required - you’re welcome!)and that the beneficial organisms make it past stomach acids and into the GI tract where they can really get to work for your kiddo.
+It’s a teeny-tiny micropearl, so even very young children can swallow them.
+They’re also made with two patented technologies, LiveBac and BIO-Tract, that help ensure your probiotics have a long shelf-life (with zero refrigeration required - you’re welcome!) and that the beneficial organisms make it past stomach acids and into the GI tract where they can really get to work for your kiddo.

 We strive to give our kids the best foundation for a healthy life, and we’re excited to gain further insight and understanding into how things like bacteria (and the microbiome) can affect our kids and improve pediatric care.References: